Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2-preview/Get-AzureADServicePrincipal.md

 00221b6f-4387-4f3f-aa85-34316ad7f956 e5e29b8a-85d9-41ea-b8d1-2162bd004528 Tenant Schema Extension App
 ```

-The first command gets the ID of a service principal by using the Get-AzureADServicePrincipal (./Get-AzureADServicePrincipal.md)cmdlet.
+The first command gets the ID of a service principal by using the [Get-AzureADServicePrincipal](./Get-AzureADServicePrincipal.md) cmdlet.
 The command stores the ID in the $ServicePrincipalId variable.

 The second command gets the service principal identified by $ServicePrincipalId.

 ## PARAMETERS

 ### -All
 If true, return all serviceprincipal objects.
 If false, return the number of objects specified by the Top parameter

 ```yaml
 Type: Boolean